hamvocke/hamvocke.github.io/_drafts/testing_java_microservices.md

 }
 {% endhighlight %}

-To use Wiremock we instanciate a `WireMockRule` on a defined port and set up our fake server using Wiremock's DSL.
-Using the DSL we can define endpoints and corresponding canned responses the Wiremock server should listen and respond to.
-Next we can call the method we want to test, the one that calls the third-party service and check if the result is parsed correctly.
-You'll be wondering how this works.
-How does the test know that it should call the fake Wiremock server instead of the real _darksky_ API.
-The secret lies in our `application.properties` file contained in `src/test/resources`.
+To use Wiremock we instanciate a `WireMockRule` on a fixed port (`8089`).
+Using the DSL we can set up the Wiremock server, define the endpoints it should listen on and set canned responses it should respond with.

+Next we call the method we want to test, the one that calls the third-party service and check if the result is parsed correctly.

+It's important to understand how the test knows that it should call the fake Wiremock server instead of the real _darksky_ API.
+The secret is in our `application.properties` file contained in `src/test/resources`.
 This is the properties file Spring loads when running tests.
 In this file we override configuration like API keys and URLs with values that are suitable for our testing purposes, e.g. calling the the fake Wiremock server instead of the real one:

     weather.url = http://localhost:8089

-Note that the port has to be the same we define when instanciating the `WireMockRule` in our test.
-Exchanging the real weather API URL with a fake one in our tests is made possible by injecting URL in our `WeatherClient` class' constructor:
+Note that the port defined here has to be the same we define when instanciating the `WireMockRule` in our test.
+Replacing the real weather API's URL with a fake one in our tests is made possible by injecting the URL in our `WeatherClient` class' constructor:

 {% highlight java %}
 @Autowired